dulingo

 Cost of Personal Care in Spain

-The cost of personal care in Spain including cold medicine, antibiotics, deodorant, toilet paper, toothpaste, and a haircut cost you around EUR 40 for a person.
+The cost of personal care in Spain includes cold medicine, antibiotics, deodorant, toilet paper, toothpaste, and a haircut.
+It can cost around EUR 40 per person.
+The cost of personal care in Spain can vary depending on the quality of the product, the location and the level of service you are seeking.
 For your reference we have given a few personal care items with their costs:

 1 box of antibioticsEUR 8